rbchan/applied-popdy/notes.md

 - Don't ask students to pick good values of r, rmax and K in lab 2.
 Just give them values.

+- Undergrads shouldn't do more than 1 or 2 exercises in R each week

 ## For 2021